Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Old Muttrah Souk is the most popular traditional bazaar in Muscat.
 The market is a small maze of narrow alleyways formed by adjoining stalls.
-Tourists can bargain with stall clerks over the prices of gold and silver jewellery, antiques, and other traditional goods.
+Tourists can bargain with stall clerks over the prices of gold and silver jewellery, antiques and other traditional goods.
 The market has a less forceful air than others, so visitors are free to wander at their leisure without overt pressure from touts.
-Although the Old Muttrah Souk is popular with tourists, locals shop here as well, giving authenticity to the market and mixing ornamental souvenirs in between household products and food.
+While the Old Muttrah Souk is popular with tourists, locals shop here too, giving authenticity to the market and mixing ornamental souvenirs with household products and delicious food.

-Even for those without an interest in Muscat's history, the Bait Al Baranda Museum presents a fascinating if long (750 million years) story of the region.
+Even for those without an interest in Muscat's history, the Bait Al Baranda Museum presents a fascinating story of the region stretching back some 750 million years.
 The interactive exhibitions take visitors through tectonic plate shifts to recent folk art with an adherence to detail and historical fact.
 Instead of simply housing artefacts, the Bait Al Baranda's dynamic exhibits often require audience participation.
 The museum is situated in a remodelled historic building which also periodically features local contemporary art exhibits.

 Despite being on the coast, the weather in Muscat can be unbearably hot.
 The best time to visit the arid climate is between December and March, when the more temperate winter season provides less extreme temperatures with average highs of around 77°F (25°C).
 February is the coolest month.
 The rest of the year, temperatures can be well over 104°F (40°C).
 Sudden rain can cause flash floods, although precipitation is unusual.